 Mixed Roots — 10 lbs — You get to mix and match a bag of beets, golden beets, parsnips, celeriac, watermelon radishes, purple daikons, and maybe another surprise or two.
 We’ll have those same perforated bags you can put the roots in for long-term storage.
 Easy Storage Tip: Fridge.
 We can store some of these for you too –see “nuts and bolts” for details.

-Winter Squash — 5 — Butternut plus a few ambercup, tetsukabuto, and pie pumpkins available.
-The butternut should keep very well into January, declining after that.
-The others are best eaten within a couple weeks.
+Winter Squash — 5 — Butternut and buttercup plus a few carnival, tetsukabuto and wintersweet, and a very few pie pumpkins available.
+This year all the varieties have some degree of hail damage, so more than usual you should monitor them for early signs of rot if you don’t eat them in the next couple weeks.
+If you try the newer (to us) varieties please lettuce know how they are!
 Easy Storage Tip: Countertop or tabletop, but for longest storage put a few in the basement or cool closet.
 The flesh freezes well too, once roasted or cubed and boiled.

 Brussels Sprouts — 2 — We leave them on the stalk since it takes so much labor to cut them off (and maybe it’s interesting for you to see how they grow)–thank you for dealing with the stalk!
 Easy Storage Tip: Fridge.
 They do well in a plastic bag on or off the stalk, for 1-2 weeks.

-Cabbage — 2 heads — Green and crisp.
-These had to be picked a while ago and had a few leaves peeled this week, but still have plenty of life left in them.
+Cabbage — 2 heads — Green in various sizes, plus some small red heads available too.
+As usual these had to be picked a while ago and had a few leaves peeled this week, but still have plenty of life left in them.
 Easy Storage Tip: Fridge.

 Onions — 5 lbs — These yellow ones store very well, until March or so.
 Easy Storage Tip: Basement or hanging basket.